Joystream/joystream/okrs/README.md

 - **Tracking Manager**: Martin
 - **Key Results**:

-  1. `50 new creator profiles.`
+  1. `20 new creator profiles.`

-  2. `2 curators in the working group for each content type.`
+  2. `Get 5 active Content Curators.`

-  3. `At least 100 uploads for each content type.`
+  3. `At least 20 items for each content type enabled at launch.`

-  4. `50GBs of media content.`
+  4. `At least 500 items in total across all content types.`

 <br />